vtex/cm-rasa-poc/README.md

 - Upgraded RASA X to 0.39.x

 ### Future TODO
+- Create a data training pipeline to get some training samples
+- Abstract away the story flow component into React components state machine outside this repp
 - Move the bot hub from endpoitn from running on this POC to a javacript webhook so we can connect to vtex io / storefront
 - Change RabbitMQ to Redis Stream